typealiased/mockingbird/README-0.19.md

 #### `--testbundle`

 Mockingbird checks the environment variables `TARGET_NAME` and `TARGETNAME` set by the Xcode build context and verifies that it refers to a valid Swift unit test target.
 The test bundle option must be set when using [JSON project descriptions](https://github.com/birdrides/mockingbird/wiki/Manual-Setup#generating-mocks-for-non-xcode-projects) in order to enable thunk stubs.

+### `--url`

+Mockingbird uses the GitHub release artifacts located at `https://github.com/birdrides/mockingbird/releases/download`.
+Note that asset bundles are versioned by release.

 ## Additional Resources